cockroachdb/docs/v20.2/migrate-from-oracle.md

 ## Step 6.
 Host the files where the cluster can access them

 Each node in the CockroachDB cluster needs to have access to the files being imported.
-There are several ways for the cluster to access the data; for a complete list of the types of storage [`IMPORT`](import.html) can pull from, see [Import File URLs](import.html#import-file-urls).
+There are several ways for the cluster to access the data; for a complete list of the types of storage [`IMPORT`](import.html) can pull from, see [File Storage Overview](file-storage-overview.html).

 {{site.data.alerts.callout_success}}
 We strongly recommend using cloud storage such as Amazon S3 or Google Cloud to host the data files you want to import.